Guidelines for COS Hearings

 Students who may be subject to pending or possible criminal allegations may request that the Chair permit their attorney to attend the hearing as a non-participating observer.
 Students who report physical violence may also request that the Chair permit their attorney to attend the hearing as a non-participating observer.
 If approved to observe, attorneys may advise their student privately, but may not confer with the student or the student's advisor while the hearing is in session, and will be subject to the same confidentiality expectations applicable to others in attendance.
 The Chair may remove any observer who distracts or disrupts the process.

-Students who are responding to or reporting allegations of Sexual Assault, Sexual Misconduct or Harassment, Stalking, Domestic Violence, or Relationship Violence may, upon written notice to Judicial Affairs, have an attorney accompany them to any conduct proceeding as an observer or as an advisor.
+Students who are responding to or reporting allegations of Sexual Assault, Sexual Misconduct or Harassment, Stalking, Domestic Violence, or Relationship Violence may, upon written notice to Community Standards & Accountability, have an attorney accompany them to any conduct proceeding as an observer or as an advisor.
 The limits of those roles are described under points 2, 16, 24, and in the applicable policies.

 - In order for the COS to conclude that a student has violated a College rule, the COS must be persuaded that a preponderance of the evidence supports such a finding.
 To find a violation under this standard, the COS must conclude that it is more likely than not that the student committed the alleged violation.

 - Except as otherwise specified, all COS decisions shall be made by majority vote.